bshaw89/liuva/src/site/notes/For Players/Factions/The Great Houses.md

 The five Great Houses of Liuva are the [[For Players/Factions/Factions\|factions]] which form the Grand Council.

 >[!info] Note
->These descriptions reflect the general opinions of Fenigasti, otherwise known as Fen Folk.
+>These descriptions reflect the general opinions of Fenigasti, otherwise known as Fen Folk, and what they want from each House.
 ## House Bolja
 ***
 > [!quote] Opinion